ycz0512/ycz0512.github.io/_portfolio/project-1.md

 even though the target policy is updated under a different measure µ.

 ### Approximation II
-I motivate AWR as a projection of the target policy onto the policy class in each iteration and derive an upper bound on the sub-optimality of the policy output by AWR upon termination, which has no dependence on the size of the state and action space.
+I motivate AWR as the projection of the target policy onto the policy class in each iteration and derive an upper bound on the sub-optimality of the policy output by AWR upon termination, which has no dependence on the size of the state and action space.